aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
-      info       Summarise the contents of the storage. integrity  Checks for the integrity of the data storage. maintain   Performs maintenance tasks on the repository.
+      backup     Create a backup of the profile data. info       Summarise the contents of the storage. integrity  Checks for the integrity of the data storage. maintain   Performs maintenance tasks on the repository.